 Construction of the first two contracts for Section 22 South was completed by June 2005.
-The contract for Section 107 Phase 1 was completed in January 2009.
-The contract for Section 107 Phase 2 was awarded in December 2009.
+The contract for Section 107 Phase 1 and Phase 2 were completed in January 2009 and January 2012, respectively.

 Sub-phase Scope Sections 21,43, 22 Design/CS/RI Design, construction services, and resident inspection for five construction contracts in Phase 1, including rehab of 32,000 linear feet of 24- to 48-inch main, and installation of 17,000 linear feet of 36- to 48-inch main.
 Rehabilitation to consist of cleaning and cement mortar lining, and replacement of the main line valves, blow-off valves, and appurtenances.
 Section 22 South Construction Rehabilitation of approximately 10,000 linear feet of existing 48-inch Section 22 South, and installation of 1,700 linear feet of new pipe.
 Adams Street Bridge Relocation of a pipeline made necessary by the reconstruction of this bridge by the MBTA.
 Southern High Ext Study Study to determine the feasibility of expanding water services to additional communities in the Southern High Service Area.
 Cost of the study and public participation was fully funded by the Commonwealth of Massachusetts.
 Section 22 North Facility Plan/EIR Facility Plan/EIR for Section 22 North.
 Section 22 North Design/ESDC Design/ESDC for Section 22 North.
 Section 22 North Construction Rehabilitation of 17,300 linear feet of existing 48-inch Section 22 North.